Daniel J. Frey

 Freedom had the drapes pulled, and the public didn't see it coming.

-The ownership class is good at its own public relations you have to give them that.
+The ownership class is good at its public relations; you have to give them that.

-Today over 2.1 billion smartphones and growing are in the hands of the public.
+Today, over 2.1 billion smartphones are in the hands of the public, and this number continues to grow.

 The Ownership class is throwing the kitchen sink at the truth, trying to stop the information age.

-At least those aware enough to see that their yacht is on fire.
+At least those are aware enough to see that their yacht is on fire.

-The Masters are losing control of the narrative.
+The Masters are losing control of the narrative once again.

 They can see and hear what their government representative has said about cooperating with an enemy of their country.